 Deep within the heart of Africa lies a country whose people are calm and gentle, gracious and appreciative.
 They are, as many travel books would say, “the kindest people on earth.”
 To work with the Malawian people was indeed an honor and privilege, for many reasons, but most especially, because they made me feel like I was most welcome and it was my home too.

 Many ministerial colleagues, church members and friends have asked me what Malawi was like and the two words I most often repeat are “paradigm-shifting.”
-Like most third-world countries, Malawi has little in terms of gross national product and they struggle with many challenges economically, being third poorest country in the world by some accounts.
+Like most third-world countries, Malawi has little in terms of gross national product and they struggle with many challenges economically.
 As most families in the rural areas rely solely on subsistence-agriculture, a drought means no food and no food means death.
-The infant mortality rate is quite high in comparison to most of the rest of the world, primarily due to unsafe drinking water, and according to some sources, the levels of those infected with HIV are anticipated to climb to be about 25% or 1-out-of-4 by 2005.
+The infant mortality rate is quite high in comparison to most of the rest of the world, primarily due to unsafe drinking water.

 Yet despite these many, many challenges, they are a happy people and thankful for all that they have.
 Often I would see children without shoes because they could not afford them – most of us Americans have never been without shoes.
 They have little to no access to clean water – yet we tend to wait impatiently by our running taps until the water gets hot enough to serve our purposes.
 We tend to place a value on tasks and status and financial gain.
 They place a value on faith, on family, and on survival.